 I love the subtle, nutty-ish taste, how easily it switches from sweet to savory, and especially that I can still cook with it and use those leftovers in my son’s nut-free preschool lunch.

 So today I’m sharing a recipe that I’ve been making on repeat all summer: grilled tahini chicken.
-We like it plain, or served over a green salad, or with a side of three ingredient grilled potatoes.
-Today, I’m sharing a version over a tomato, cucumber, and quinoa salad.
+We like it plain or served over a green salad, or with a side of three ingredient grilled potatoes.
+Today, I’m sharing a version served over a tomato, cucumber, and quinoa salad.

 Things I especially love about this grilled tahini chicken:

 - It’s fast (no real marinading required; more on that below).

 - It’s easy to make ahead of time (more on that below, too).

 - It’s healthy and perfect for those with dietary restrictions (dairy-free, soy-free, paleo, and Whole30 compliant if you skip the quinoa salad and serve with grilled vegetables or a salad).

 - And of course, most importantly, it’s delicious.

 Every time I post a tehina recipe, I get comments asking what it is, or people saying they had no idea you can use it for anything other than hummus.
 So… let’s discuss.